The Church in Exile

 - the true priesthood,

-- the true sacraments.
+- the true Sacraments.

 During Christ's absence from the Apostles, confusion spread.
+So too during the Church's exile:

 - heresies multiplied,

-- errors spread like weeds,
+- errors spread,

 - souls were misled,